makersacademy/rps-challenge/README.md

-Week 3 challenge for makers
+Rock Paper Scissors
 ---
+Makers Academy Weekend 3 Challenge

 A small webapp to play rock paper scissors with

 original challenge text can be found in "challenge.md"